VDuchauffour/RFCEurope/README.md

 This repository contains a fork of the mod `RFCEurope` for Civilization IV: Beyond the Sword, based on the popular Rhye's and Fall of Civilization mod.

-This fork enhances the original mod with minor changes and the following changes:
+This fork enhances the original mod with some changes:

 - add [Advanced Combat Odds](https://forums.civfanatics.com/threads/pieceofminds-advanced-combat-odds.310415/) mod (v2.01)
 - add [Blue Marble](https://www.civfanatics.net/bluemarble/content/index.php) mod (v4.50)